Oodysseass/Parallel-SCC-Coloring/README.md

 Other implementations can be used with an up-to-date gcc compiler with -fopenmp and -pthread flags accordingly.

 Make sure to have an .mtx file from SuiteSparse Matrix Collection, https://suitesparse-collection-website.herokuapp.com/.

+To run: clone this repo, run make and use the correspoding binary with an .mtx file as argument.

+e.g. ./ColoringSCCopenCilk celegansneural.mtx
+      runs the openCilk implementation with celegansneural's graph as an argument.

+Accordingly,
+     ./ColoringSCCSequential wiki-topcats.mtx
+     runs the sequential implementation with wiki-topcats' graph as an argument.